AlbertMietus/MESS/SoftwareCompetence/DesignWorkShops/TPE/index.rst

    This workshop is mostly in Dutch and partly in English; as it is based on an existing Dutch documentation.
 Only the new parts are in English.
 Hopefully, more and more part will be translated.

    Deze workshop is gebaseerd op bestaande, Nederlandse teksten.
-Voorlopig zijn allen de nieuwe delen in het Engels.
+Voorlopig zijn alleen de nieuwe delen in het Engels.

+   * You can use google-translate for now: `Translate <https://translate.google.com/translate?sl=nl&tl=en&u=http://mess.softwarebetermaken.nl/en/dev-designworkshop/SoftwareCompetence/DesignWorkShops/TPE/index.html>`_

 .. post:: 2020/03/06